Children's Film Festivals and Indie Movie Theaters in NYC for Kids

 Schedule varies.
 Visit the website for a complete schedule.

 True to its name, the Museum of the Moving Image regularly shows films in its state-of-the-art, 267-seat theater.
-While not all offerings are appropriate for kids, you can filter its calendar to list only family-friendly screenings.
+While not all offerings are appropriate for kids, you can filter the calendar to list only family-friendly screenings.
 Most screenings are free with museum admission and seating is first-come, first-served.
 Bonus: Old serials are shown in the Red Grooms installation Tut's Fever, which is meant to evoke an old movie palace.

 BAMkids Movie Matinees – Fort Greene, Brooklyn